sxtxixtxcxh/validate-on-save.tmbundle/README.md

 ### CSS Validation

 CSS validation is done locally using w3c.org's Jigsaw server.
 This means it's essentially booting up a java based web server, so it can be relatively slow.

+### Licenses

+  * JavaScript Lint Based on SpiderMonkey, which is licensed under the MPL/GPL/LGPL tri-license